 Amy joined Watsi on April 7th, 2015.
-Five years ago, Amy became the 1112th member to automatically support a new Watsi patient every month.
-Since then, 4,844 more people have become monthly donors!
-Amy's most recent donation traveled 8,500 miles to support Susan, a small-scale farmer from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Seven years ago, Amy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amy's most recent donation traveled 8,600 miles to support Shee, a 23-year-old refugee from Thailand, to fund surgery so she can pursue her passion for teaching.